 After working in Washington, DC for five years as a writer and photographer, and several months living off-grid in a log cabin on an Alaskan lake, I returned to where I grew up in the country outside of Charlottesville, VA to work in marketing communications and Web and print design.
 I bought an abandoned property and designed, built and landscaped a home.
 I created a small farm and grew most of my own vegetables with the help of my English Shepherd, a flock of chickens, and a green tractor.
 As a certified master gardener, I also served as a volunteer horticultural educator, teaching members of my community how to garden.

 A lifelong interest in growing things led me abroad to Scotland, where I was privileged to study horticulture with plantsmanship at the Royal Botanic Garden Edinburgh (RBGE), one of the world's preeminent botanical institutions.
 In July 2017 I achieved a Bachelor of Sciences (BSc) degree in Horticulture with Plantsmanship with Distinction, awarded by the University of Glasgow, and received the SRUC award for best third-year student.
 In June 2016 I received the RBGE Diploma in Plantsmanship, with Distinction.
-I now enjoy work as a head gardener in south-east England, where I lead a team of three in caring for a 20-acre garden designed by acclaimed designer Tom Stuart-Smith.
-In the future I'd like to continue gardening every day and tell the world about it through my writing and photography.
+Following graduation I led a team of three as head gardener of a private 24-acre garden designed by Tom Stuart-Smith.
+In September 2019 I began work as head gardener of Parham House and Gardens in West Sussex.
+In the future I plan to continue gardening every day and tell the world about it through my writing and photography.

 I shoot with Canon digital SLR cameras and do minimal post-processing with Adobe Photoshop on a Mac platform.
 All images are available for sale in a variety of sizes with the option of custom matting and framing.
 I also accept freelance writing and photography assignments on any topic, and I'd be happy to provide clips upon request.